5 Ways to Help Your Community During COVID-19

-If you’re financially able or want to help others with your stimulus money, considering donating to a local organization that supports people in your community.
+If you’re financially able, consider donating to a local organization that supports people in your community.
 You can also donate to larger organizations that directly support COVID-19 relief efforts like providing food, supplies, or helping with medical needs.
 When you donate, be sure to take care when selecting a charity due to COVID scams.
 Follow these steps to donate safely.

 2. Stay connected to your community.

 Chances are you know a family member, neighbor, or someone in your community that can use help.
 If you are healthy, you can deliver groceries, help with yard clean up, or be a contact for any needs that arise–even just a much needed chat.

 You can also volunteer at local charities or organizations.
 Feeding America and Meals on Wheels are looking for volunteers to help pack and organize groceries at food banks across the country.
 This is a great way to assist at-risk populations who may be quarantined, or young children who depend on school meals.
 Make sure to follow these CDC guidelines to keep yourself and others safe.

 Non-profits and other organizations are creating new opportunities for virtual volunteering during this pandemic.
 One example is Be My Eyes app.
 This app pairs the blind and visually impaired with volunteers via a video call in order to assist with everyday tasks like reading a recipe on the back of a box or selecting a particular article of clothing.
 You can start finding virtual volunteer opportunities in your area through Points of Light.